oguzhantarhan/StudentsWhoGetHighestAndLowestDegree/README.md

 # StudentsWhoGetHighestAndLowestDegree
-This program find students who get highest and lowes degree from inputs.
+This program find students who get highest and lowest degree from inputs.